 As I briefly told you before, when you enter a traditional Japanese house, you take off your shoes and put on a pair of slippers.
-This is the easy part, and it is logical specially during rainy days.
+This is the easy part, and it is logical, especially during rainy days.
 Even in your own country, I guess you will naturally take off your shoes.

-When you take off your shoes, you switch into a pair of house slippers because it’s more comfortable and it will keep your feet warm.
+When you take off your shoes, you switch to a pair of house slippers because it’s more comfortable, and will keep your feet warm.
 Nothing really extraordinary, right?

 Then, things start to get complicated.